Where did the Sacklers move cash from their opioid maker?

 Ninety minutes outside London, a turn down a narrow lane leads past fields of grazing cattle to a sign warning "Private Keep Off."
 Around an elbow bend, a great stone manor, its formal gardens and tennis court hidden behind thick hedges, commands a 5,000-acre estate.

 The estate is a pastoral prize — proof of the great wealth belonging to the family accused of playing a key role in triggering the U.S. opioid epidemic.
 But there's little evidence of that connection.
-On paper, the land is owned by a handful of companies, most based in distant Bermuda, all controlled by an offshore trust.
+On paper, the land is owned by seven companies, most based in distant Bermuda, all controlled by an offshore trust.

 The haziness surrounding the estate hints at one of the challenges for government lawyers as they eye a potential settlement with Purdue Pharma L.P. and its owners, the Sackler family, for their alleged role in flooding communities with prescription painkillers.